 – Anahola 15 miles, 30 minutes

 – Princeville 30 miles, 1 hr.

 – Haena 38 miles, 1 hr.
 15 min.

 On Kauai, outdoor and sports activities can be comfortably enjoyed all year long, including; World Class Golf (Kauai is home to four of the top-ranked courses in Hawaii), Tennis, Polo, Hiking (more than half the island is forestland and Kauai has 19 State Parks), Horseback Riding (a great way to tour ranchlands), Mountain Biking (on the roads of Koke’e State Park), Tours (of Botanical Gardens, Movie Locations, Sugar Plantations, or Rough Back-Country Roads), Sailing, Boating, Deep Sea Fishing, Kayaking, Outrigger Canoe Paddling, Surfing, Water Skiing, Windsurfing, Kitesurfing, Scuba Diving, Swimming, Snorkeling, Beach Volleyball and other beach-oriented activites like collecting shells, building sand castles and watching for the sealife: dolphins, monkseals, green sea turtles and in season, whales.

+There are many distinctive towns and neighborhoods throughout Kauai, each with their own particular geography, character and charm.
 I’m certain the more you learn about Kauai, the more you’ll want to be a part of this tropical island paradise!